Step-by-Step APT Guide for NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 (1915) Quetzalcoatl

-• Set TA Method to NONE, since we will not be doing TA for this target.
+- Set TA Method to NONE, since you will not be doing TA for this target.

 The IFU-specific Leakcal calibration would add significant overheads to the IFU calculation and is unnecessary.
 See NIRSpec MSA Leakage Correction for IFU Observations and NIRSpec MSA Leakage Subtraction Recommended Strategies.